St. Louis legend Nelly gives his jacket to a 12-year-old fan after a show

 “He was just so nice to her,” Harris says.
 “He talked to her and let her take a selfie with him, and he let me take another picture.
 And then after the picture, she was trying to give him a hug, and it was just so sweet the way he hugged her.
 He must have seen that she was cold when he hugged her, because he took his jacket off and draped it around her.
 It was a really good experience; we’re really happy about it.”

-Caitlyn quite literally lived her own mother’s childhood dream on Saturday, Nov.
+Caitlyn quite literally lived her own mother’s childhood dream Nov.
 27 at the Corbin Arena in Corbin, Kentucky (about a 90-minute drive from their home in Harlan, Kentucky).
-A lifelong Nelly fan, Harris has fond memories of listening to the St. Louis native' breakout album, “Country Grammar,” as a tween back in 2000.
+A lifelong Nelly fan, Harris has fond memories of listening to the St. Louis native's breakout album, “Country Grammar,” as a tween back in 2000.

 Harris shared the photo of Caitlyn and Nelly as well as a video of the two meeting in a TikTok video along with clips from the show.
-In the video, Nelly tells Caitlyn, “Now don’t you come out there no more without that jacket,” as a surprised Caitlyn thanks him.
+In the video, Nelly tells Caitlyn: “Now don’t you come out there no more without that jacket,” as a surprised Caitlyn thanks him.
 Nelly shares a “Merry Christmas” before heading back to his tour bus.

 @tiffanyharris15